CheremGS/Repository_for_kaggle/README.md

-this repository contain solution and researching from kaggle
+this repository contains solutions and analysis from kaggle